nasa/astrobee/tools/bag_processing/readme.md

 Analyze clock skew LLP->MLP and HLP->MLP.
 Inputs an `ars_default.bag`
 containing the `/mgt/sys_monitor/time_sync` topic.

-## `convert_bayer`
-Converts bayer encoded color images to grayscale and color image.

-## `convert_all_bayer_bags`
-Creates a new bagfile with grayscale and color images for the provided bags using their bayer encoded images.
-If no bags are provided, runs conversion for each bag in the current directory.

 ## `csv_join`
 Join two CSV files by timestamp.
 (After creating the CSV files by exporting a message topic from a bag.)

 ## `get_msg_stats`
 Prints stats for a numeric field of a topic in a bagfile.

-## `merge_bags`
-Merges bagfiles with given prefix in the current directory.

-## `merge_all_bags`
+## `rosbag_debayer`
+Creates a new bagfile with grayscale and color images for the provided bags using their bayer encoded images.
-Creates merged bagfiles for each provided bag prefix or for each prefix in the current directory if none are provided.
+If no bags are provided, runs conversion for each bag in the current directory.

 ## `rosbag_detect_bad_topics`
 Detect bad topics that the `rosbag` API can't handle.
 (The main problem so